-Most SMS/voice providers will sell you the impression that sending SMS/voice one-time passwords (OTP), which are used for phone verification, or user authentication, is just a single API call.
+Most SMS/voice providers will sell you the impression that sending SMS/voice one-time passwords (OTP), which are used for phone number verification, or user authentication, is just a single API call.

 It is until something goes wrong, and something always goes wrong.
 What does your SMS/voice provider do for you then?